GA-Dallas/The_FERN_Stack/README.md

 Here's what's happening:

-1. First we reference a single piece of data we'd like to remove
+1. First we reference a single piece of data we'd like to remove using `.ref()`, passing in a string path to our referenced data
 2. Then we call Firebase's [`.remove()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#remove) method, which will "remove" the data at the referenced RTDB location
 3. Then we can handle the `Promise` that gets returned from calling `remove()` just as before using JavaScript's `.then()` and `.catch()`